Facts about the bill

 Any actions by a Public Body which undermine the confidence of the Public is NOT acting in a fair or reasonable manner.

-“The Consultation is primarily about seeking considerable extra powers which if granted will give MHT absolute control over the area without debate.”
+“The Consultation 2024 was primarily about seeking considerable extra powers which if granted will give MHT absolute control over the area without debate.”

-Those are in addition to other powers mentioned in the Consultation questionnaire.
+Those were in addition to other powers mentioned in the Consultation questionnaire.

 What benefits do the Public obtain from this Private Bill??